veelo/gettext/readme.md

 ### Creating/updating the PO template automatically

 In other languages, string extraction into a `.pot` file is done by invoking the `xgettext` tool from the GNU `gettext` utilities.
-Because `xgettext` does not know about all the string literal syntaxes in D, we emply D itself to perform this task.
+Because `xgettext` does not know about all the string literal syntaxes in D, we employ D itself to perform this task.

 This is how this works: The `dub run --config=xgettext` line in the  `postBuildCommands` section of your Dub configuration compiles and runs your project into an alternative `targetPath` and executes the code that you have mixed in at the top of your `main()` function.
 That code makes smart use of D language features to collect all strings that are to be translated, together with information from your Dub configuration and the latest Git tag.
 The rest of your `main()` is ignored in this configuration.
 In any other configuration the mixin is actually empty.